-Given that he was only the 11th – and, to date, last – Triple Crown winner in history, one might think that Affirmed’s name could stand alone.
+Given that he was the 11th – and, to date, last – Triple Crown winner, you might think that Affirmed’s name could stand alone.
 But, since their epic rivalry captured America’s attention beginning as 2-year-olds in 1977, Affirmed has always been associated with Alydar.

 Click here to view the 1978 Belmont Stakes results chart